Economy of Indianapolis: Drugs and pharmaceuticals

-Eli Lilly and Company is the city's largest non-government employer.
+Lilly is the city's largest non-government employer.

 In 2020, the Indianapolis–Carmel–Anderson metropolitan statistical area (MSA) had the sixth-highest employment concentration in the drugs and pharmaceuticals sector, rising to second among large MSAs (after the Durham–Chapel Hill MSA).

 Indianapolis' life sciences sector is dominated by Eli Lilly and Company, founded by Eli Lilly in 1876.
 In 2019, the multinational pharmaceutical company was among the largest public companies in the world with revenue topping $22 billion and a global workforce of more than 33,000.
-Eli Lilly is one of three Fortune 500 companies headquartered in Indianapolis and is the city's largest non-governmental employer with a workforce totaling nearly 11,000 in research and development, manufacturing, and executive administration.
+Lilly is one of three Fortune 500 companies headquartered in Indianapolis and is the city's largest non-governmental employer with a workforce totaling nearly 11,000 in research and development, manufacturing, and executive administration.
 The company is deeply rooted in the city's civic and philanthropic fabric.
 Established in 1937 by Josiah K. Lilly Sr. and his two sons, Eli and Joe, the Lilly Endowment has grown into one of the world's wealthiest charitable foundations, with assets totaling more than $15 billion.

 Elanco, a pharmaceutical company that produces medicines and vaccines for pets and livestock, announced plans in 2020 to invest $300 million in establishing its global headquarters in downtown Indianapolis.
-The company spun-off from Eli Lilly in 2019.
-Other notable companies in the region include Novo Nordisk's Research Center Indianapolis, Inc. (NNRCII), established in 2015, and Century Pharmaceuticals, founded in the city in 1966.
-In 2020, multinational pharmaceutical company Novartis announced plans to open a manufacturing plant in Indianapolis.
+The company spun-off from Lilly in 2019.
+Other notable companies in the region include Novo Nordisk's Research Center Indianapolis, Inc. (NNRCII), established in 2015, and Novartis.